 - If you’re starting out with a blank slate, you can easily import users with a CSV file from the Users Report.
 The User Import option will walk you through the steps of adding users to your database and assign user fields - both standard and custom - according to the information you choose.
 When importing in bulk, it’s important to know that any automatic Message Templates that you have enabled - such as New User or Course Enrollment - will be triggered upon adding users into your portal.
 Be sure that you have customized your Message Templates within the Setup tab, and at the course level, prior to adding users.

 - The User report is also where you will be able to edit your users and assign roles on an individual-by-individual basis.
-The Account tab within the User editor will be where you can assign Instructor or Admin permissions.
+The Account tab within the User editor is where you can assign Instructor or Admin permissions.
 Every user is given Learner UI access, however this can be disabled if preferred.
 Be sure to review the User Management and Roles options.
 This can drastically change what users and portal content your admins have access to, and permission to alter.

 - Enrollment keys can be used in a number of ways, and while you will typically use them to have Users enrolled into course content, you may opt to use them as an invitation to Absorb.
 You can easily have users add themselves to your User database by giving them an Enrollment Key, which can save admins from having to do this work manually themselves.

 The Courses tab, which appears as a computer window and pencil icon, is where all of your course content, resources, and organization of both come into play.
 While you can start adding content as soon as you wish, you may want to look at setting up your Question Banks, Venues, Global Resources, Competencies and Tags before adding your content.